shariq1989/cookbook/content/recipe/tandoori_chicken.md

 * 1 tsp Paprika
 * 1 tbsp Homemade [Garam Masala](https://www.jamilghar.com/recipe/pakistani_garam_masala/) or [Garam Masala](https://amzn.to/3u0tvEX)
 * 1/2 tsp [Red Food Powder](https://amzn.to/3b6L8vF), optional
-* 1 cup Plain Full-Fat Yogurt
+* 1 cup Plain Yogurt, full fat
 * 2 tbsp Lemon Juice, plus lemon wedges to garnish
+* 1 tbsp Garlic
-* 2 tbsp Garlic and Ginger Paste
+* 1 tbso Ginger Paste
 * 1/2 Red onion, roughly chopped
-* 8 Chicken Drumsticks, skin-on, bone-in
+* 8 Chicken Thighs, Drumsticks, Chicken quarters, skin-on, bone-in

 #### OVEN INSTRUCTIONS

-1. In a blender or food processor, mix the olive oil, salt, garlic powder, turmeric, cayenne powder, paprika, garam masala, red food powder, yogurt, lemon juice, and garlic and ginger paste until smooth.
+1. In a blender or food processor, mix the olive oil, salt, garlic powder, turmeric, cayenne powder, paprika, garam masala, red food powder, yogurt, lemon juice, garlic and ginger paste until smooth.
-2. Make 1-2 small slits in each drumstick and then add the chicken and toss until drumsticks are fully coated.
+2. Make 1-2 small slits in each chicken piece, and then toss them in the mixture until chicken is fully coated.
 Cover and marinate in the refrigerator for at least 6 hours, preferably 24 hours.
 Yes, it is a long time, but it makes it oh so good.
-3. Preheat the oven to 400 degrees and then set a wire rack into a rimmed baking sheet; line the drumsticks onto it, leaving the excess marinade behind.
+3. Pre-heat the oven to 400 degrees and then set a wire rack into a rimmed baking sheet; line the drumsticks onto it, leaving the excess marinade behind.
 4. Cook for 25-30 minutes, flipping the drumsticks halfway through.
 Check to make sure the temperature has reached 170 degrees.
 5. Let the chicken rest for about 5 minutes before serving.
-6. Garnish with lemon wedges and [raita](https://www.jamilghar.com/recipe/raita/) and serve with fresh naan, long-grained basmati rice, or a nice salad.
+6. Garnish with lemon wedges and [chutney](https://www.jamilghar.com/recipe/raita/) and serve with fresh naan, long-grained basmati rice, or a nice salad.

 #### GRILL INSTRUCTIONS

 1. In a blender or food processor, mix the olive oil, salt, garlic powder, turmeric, cayenne powder, paprika, garam masala, red food powder, yogurt, lemon juice, and garlic and ginger paste until smooth.
-2. Make 1-2 small slits in each drumstick and then add the chicken and toss until drumsticks are fully coated.
-Cover and marinate in the refrigerator for at least 6-8 hours, preferably 24 hours.
+2. Make 1-2 small slits in each chicken piece, and then toss them in the mixture until chicken is fully coated.
+Cover and marinate in the refrigerator for at least 6 hours, preferably 24 hours.
+Yes, it is a long time, but it makes it oh so good.
-3. Preheat the grill by setting all burners to high, about 10 minutes.
+3. Pre-heat the grill by setting all burners to high, about 10 minutes.
 4. Turn off the rightmost burner, but maintain a grill temperature of 350 degrees.
 5. Oil the grates and cook the drumsticks on the hottest side of the grill; be sure to leave the excess marinade behind.
 Cook until they blister, about 5 minutes.
 6. Flip the drumsticks and cook for another 4-6 minutes.
 7. Move the drumsticks to the cool side of the grill, the rightmost burner you turned off, and cook them for 25 minutes.
 8. Flip the drumsticks; continue cooking until the chicken has reached over 170 degrees, about 20-30 minutes.
 9. Let the chicken rest for about 10 minutes before serving.
-10. Garnish with lemon wedges and [raita](https://www.jamilghar.com/recipe/raita/) and serve with fresh naan, long-grained basmati rice, or a nice salad.
+10. Garnish with lemon wedges and [chutney](https://www.jamilghar.com/recipe/raita/) and serve with fresh naan, long-grained basmati rice, or a nice salad.

 ### ABOUT THE MEAL

 We love get-togethers with family and friends; these tandoori drumsticks are the perfect addition to any cookout, picnic, or backyard gathering.

-Before meeting Shariq, I had no experience with Desi food.
-If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
-It’s been an honor to study Desi cooking under my talented mother-in-law.
-She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
-I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
-This recipe is inspired by what I have learned cooking alongside her.

 #### What main ingredients do I need for this meal?

-* Chicken: I prefer drumsticks since they are usually the first to go when we make this dish.
-However, you can use breast or thighs as well.
-Be sure to adjust the cooking time accordingly.
-If using chicken breast, I recommend cutting the breast in half. – The safe cooking temperature for chicken is 160 degrees.
+* Chicken: I prefer drumsticks and thighs since they are usually the first to go when we make this dish.

 * Tandoori Masala: I love using spice blend in this recipe, but you can also use a store-bought tandoori masala if you prefer.